Tuesday, December 07, 2004

 As a 49-year old single male, I have friends who apparently feel it's their job to keep score with regard to my romantic life.
 For some reason, they can't quite get that my being alone doesn't necessarily mean that I'm lonely.
 They can't get that I don't worry about being single.
 I have been chided about missing many "opportunities"...
 "When the time is right," I say, "I'll know it... but until then, I'm not going to fret about it.
 It's not a huge priority for me.
 It's certainly nothing to worry about."

 There was not really much, though, about Lost In Translation that reminded me of Lolita, which had a purely prurient plot.
-The youngest woman I think I've ever dated was probably within three or four years of my age.
-It's easy to be attracted to younger women, though, but most times, my sixth-sense kicks in automatically as I make judgements about compatibility.
+The youngest woman I think I've ever gone out with was probably within three or four years of my age (my former wife is three years younger).
+It's easy to be attracted to younger women, though, but most times, my sixth-sense kicks in automatically as I make judgments about compatibility.
 Mostly, if I can't imagine long conversations about art, music, literature and politics — regardless of a woman's age — I move on.

 Since I've been single, I've mostly been interested in women my own age (except, perhaps for one)... there's a great deal to be said for having a relationship with someone who has had similar life experiences.
 But at the same time, there are a lot of experiences that I likely missed as a result of being married with children.
 And I don't mean sexual depravity!
 It is so easy to fall in love with Scarlett's character (getting back to the film); so easy to believe that she's a real person; so easy to believe that she'd also fall for the likes of me.
 Despite her youth, her desires for a true companion were very real.
 It wasn't just her loneliness I felt — it was her desire to be a part of a big love.